 Roll out one half of the dough on a lightly floured surface until ⅛ inch thick.
 Using a ravioli cutter or small cookie cutter, make light indentations in dough to outline where filling should go.

-Dollop 1 tsp. of filling onto prepared dough.
+Dollop 1 teaspoon of filling onto prepared dough.

 Roll out remaining half of dough to ⅛ inch thick and place over filling.
 Lightly press around filling to seal edges before cutting with ravioli cutter or cookie cutter.
 Poke small holes in tops of pies with a toothpick.